[Information for the 2018 program is now being confirmed. Please return to this page for updated information.]

 We begin with basic background in U.S. corporate law, including how the separation of ownership and control common in U.S. corporations gives rise to agency costs, how shareholder voting to elect the corporation’s directors influences those costs, and the fiduciary duties of directors under Delaware law, the dominant source of state corporate law in the United States.
 We will also consider the enforcement of these duties through shareholder lawsuits, the frequency of which is arguably a unique feature of the U.S. system.

-We will then turn to corporate governance, beginning with perhaps the most controversial issue in that area today: executive pay.
-Then, we will consider an alternative form of governance, and the one that many believe is the most important source of constraints upon senior corporate managers—mergers and acquisitions.
-After examining the typical structure and regulation of those transactions under Delaware law, we will then introduce contests for corporate control and Delaware law governing takeover defenses, before turning to the private-law innovation that now dominates contests for control in the United States: the poison pill.
-Then we will consider the role of directors’ fiduciary duties as the sale of the corporation becomes increasingly likely.
-Finally, we will conclude our work by turning to the acquisition of control through proxy fights, the escalating takeover arms race in the United States, and several important recent developments that will shape the future law of mergers and acquisitions in the United States.
+We then turn to a series of topics in corporate governance that provide opportunities to explore the application of fiduciary duties in specific contexts.
+We begin with executive pay, which offers the potential to align managers’ interests with those of shareholders.
+Then, we consider directors’ fiduciary duties in relation to corporate risk management and compliance.
+We next consider the duties of directors in relation to mergers and acquisitions.
+After examining the typical structure and regulation of those transactions under Delaware law, we will introduce the idea of contests for corporate control and Delaware law governing takeover defenses, before turning to the private-law innovation that now dominates contests for control in the United States: the poison pill.
+Then we will consider how directors’ fiduciary duties change as the sale of the corporation becomes increasingly likely.
+Finally, we will conclude by turning to the acquisition of control through proxy fights, now the dominant mode of conducting control contests in the United States.